kujenga/website/content/blog/goml-mlp.md

 {{< img file=Gradient_descent.svg alt="Gradient Descent" loc=right width=50% >}}
 <!-- https://en.wikipedia.org/wiki/Gradient_descent#/media/File:Gradient_descent.svg -->

-Conceptually, this gradient can be thought of as a hilly landscape, which we represent here from the top in two dimensions.
+Conceptually, the gradient we are referring to can be thought of as a hilly landscape representing the loss of the network, which we represent here from the top in two dimensions.
 The vertical axis represents the loss, where lower is better, and the horizontal access represents the space of possible parameters that we can move around within as we look for the point to minimize this loss.
 In reality, the number dimensions in this graph is the same as the number of parameters we are trying to tweak, but this conceptual understanding remains valid as the model scales.

 In the training process, the goal is to find the point in this landscape that minimizes the loss for the inputs that we care about.